 Start with Professional Indemnity as Your Foundation

 Professional indemnity is the most important cover for any bookkeeper.
 Even if your budget is limited, PI cover should be your first priority.
-A sole trader handling GST returns and payroll may find that $250,000 - $500,000 in PI cover provides adequate protection at a reasonable cost.
+A sole trader handling BAS returns and payroll may find that $250,000 - $500,000 in PI cover provides adequate protection at a reasonable cost.

 2

-Don't Overlook Cyber Liability
+Take Cyber Liability Seriously

 3